railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_structures.rst

 * **Type** : Static Directory,

-* **Linked Model** : Analytic Account.
+* **Parent Model** : Analytic Account.

-Then in each project (represented by analytic accounts) you'll get this substructure for organizating your documents efficiently.
+Then in each project (represented by analytic accounts) you will get this substructure for organizing your documents efficiently.

 .. figure::  images/document_shared_structure.png
    :scale: 50